yoshuawuyts/knowledge/product/tone-and-voice.md

 # tone and voice
 How you write something is more important than what you write.
 What good is having all the knowledge in the world if it cannot be shared?
-Having a good tone and voice is key to becoming likeable.
-Companies like Slack do a magnificent job at conveying _likeability_.
+Having a good tone and voice is key to becoming likable.
+Companies like Slack do a magnificent job at conveying _likability_.

 ## Frames
 Tone and voice is an abstract concept; talking about it mostly hits the